-NENANI was reborn in 2015 as a Latina Leadership platform to feature the talent and contributions of Professional Latin Women who are advancing and succeeding in the US, as well as to support younger Latinas on their journey through mentoring.
-I originally established NENANI in 2010 as a marketing consulting firm, helping companies find their branding voice, which is another way of how I now support the Latina Leaders featured on NENANI.
+Latina Leadership Collective was reborn as NENANI in 2015 as a Latina Leadership platform to feature the talent and contributions of Professional Latin Women who are advancing and succeeding in the US, as well as to support younger Latinas on their journey through mentoring.
+I originally established the company in 2010 as a marketing consulting firm, helping companies find their branding voice, which is another way of how I now support the Latina Leaders featured on LLC.

 I’ve worked in international businesses in several functions including financial, operations, marketing and sales, all of which have given me a well-rounded approach to running an international business.
 I have conducted work in French and Spanish, enjoying every opportunity I get to speak a different language.